What are healthy eating habits for weight loss

 In addition to including calcium in your diet, protect yourself against osteopenia and osteoporosis, by exercising for 20-30 minutes a day and include muscle strengthening exercises.

 Calcium can be found in a range of foods, and for many people, dairy products are an easy way to include calcium in the diet.
-Dark green leafy veg is also good sources, and almonds, sesame seeds, and figs are also rich in calcium.
+Dark green leafy veg is also a good source, and almonds, sesame seeds, and figs are also rich in calcium.

 Some products like tofu and some breakfast cereals are fortified with calcium.”
 Sarah Leyland, National Osteoporosis Society.